rockettheme/docs/Docs/wordpress/themes/alerion/demo_bottom.md

     <div class="largepaddingright">
       <h3 class="icon-columns rt-floatleft nomarginbottom medmarginright"></h3>
       <h4 class="rt-uppercase"> <span class="hidden-phone">Responsive </span>Framework</h4>
       <p>A responsive layout adapts to the environment of the viewing device, based on width.
-Therefore, the template will adjust based on whether the device is a phone or desktop etc...</p>
+Therefore, the theme will adjust based on whether the device is a phone or desktop etc...</p>
       <a class="readon" href="http://demo.rockettheme.com/wordpress/wp_alerion/features/">Read More</a>
     </div>
   </div>